Deep linking to in-app content

 - Provide the action with any additional data it will need

-Deep links are custom URIs that link to a specific part of the app and contain all of the above parts.
+Deep links are custom URIs that link to a specific part of the app and contain all three of these parts.
 The key is defining a custom scheme.

 http: is the scheme with which almost everyone is familiar but schemes can begin with any word.
 A scheme must start with a letter, but can then contain letters, numbers, plus-signs, minus-signs or dots.
 Practically speaking, there is no central registry to prevent conflicts, so it is a best practice to include your domain name in the scheme.
 For example,